Lecostarius/ESP32_IDE/README.md

 ![image](https://user-images.githubusercontent.com/11603870/149662538-65bd44a0-6381-4b57-88b3-1567c2a88504.png)

 To fix it, I ran `menuconfig` again, and in Serial flasher config I changed the Flash size from 2 MB to 8 MB, and recompiled.
+The configuration file is saved into the project directory with the name `sdkconfig`.
-Again, it took ages.
+Again, compilation took ages.
 After flashing and running again, the warning about the wrong size of the spi flash memory disappeared.
 Success!

 Finally, I changed the hello world program to say "Hello Lecostarius" instead.
 The compile process took only a second or so, good.